timi2506/LiquidAss/README.md

 ## Features
 - Allows Disabling Liquid Glass Globally or for specific Apps.
 - EXPERIMENTAL: Allows Force-Enabling Liquid Glass for Specific Apps (accessible by Right Clicking an App in LiquidAss and pressing "EXPERIMENTAL: Force Liquid Glass")
+- Got an Idea and wanna help developing?
+Feel free to submit Pull Requests! :D
 ## Compatibility
 macOS 26+
 Tested on macOS 26.0 beta 1